melodious-chat/melodious/protocol.md

 # Melodious Chat Protocol (websocket)

+**Please note that this project is WIP and the protocol is subject to change.**

 Communication is established over a WebSocket _connection_ with JSON _messages_ used to exchange data.

 ## Messages